 Assistant Dean of Enrollment Management and Student Services

-The Master of Athletic Training program is seeking accreditation.
 There have been no students challenge the Board of Certification, Inc. exam.
 The program will post student outcome data here as it becomes available.

 In the athletic training program, your education will extend far beyond the classroom.
 You’ll take what you learn in the classroom and apply it to a variety of clinical settings around Birmingham, one of the country’s most advanced health care communities.
 You’ll gain experience in a variety of environments, including high school athletic departments, university athletic departments, sports medicine clinics, rehabilitation clinics and physicians’ offices.